How to Get FCL Shipments to Amazon On Time and On Budget

 Your freight forwarder will then need to request an appointment for your full container delivery, which must be scheduled no less than 24 hours beforehand with the fulfillment center.
 Remember, palletized containers usually get faster, earlier appointments than floor-loaded containers.

-Potential Risks and Additional Costs When Shipping FCL to Amazon
+Potential Risks and Additional Costs When Shipping FCL With Amazon FBA

 Amazon’s terms of business state that they reserve the right to reject any shipment without giving a reason; but if you fulfill their guidance, this is unlikely to happen.